Adriankhl/ksergen/README.md

 Kotlin read-only `val`, `data class`, and [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization) provide us a nice way to structure our data in concurrent programs.
-However, we experienced the following problems:
+However, we experienced the following inconveniences:

 1. Need to manually register subclasses for [open-polymorphism](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/polymorphism.md#open-polymorphism).
 2. Sometimes we need both a mutable version and an immutable version of the same data.